Magyartanulas/magyartanulas.github.io/locatives.md

 * Igazából. - (Truly)
 * A való életben. - (In real life.)
 * Békében élünk. - (We live in peace.)
-* Vert helyzetben vagy! - (You are in a beaten state!)
+* Vert helyzetben vagy! - ((Quote: Obiwan - Star Wars III) You are in a beaten state!)

 **Pronouns & Examples**